anhphung17123/skyacademic.edu/README.md

-# SkyAcademic Static Public Portal
+# SkyAcademy Static Public Portal

-A static version of the SkyAcademic English Learning Platform public website.
+A static version of the SkyAcademy English Learning Platform public website.
 This project provides a complete UI/UX showcase with mock data, perfect for demos, presentations, and frontend development.

 ## 🚀 Features